Tuvalu Food Guide

 Umu-Cooked Pork

-Pork wrapped in banana leaves and cooked in earth oven (umu) for special occasions.
-Tender, smoky meat infused with leaf flavors.
+Pork wrapped in banana leaves and cooked in the umu earth oven, saved for special occasions.
+The meat comes out tender and smoky, with the leaves lending it their flavour.

 Coconut Water